Ryanrob327/csp/_posts/2023-01-04-CB-Performance-Task-Scoring-Criterea-Blog.md

 # Reflection

-- To fulfill all CB requirements My program will need to solve a problem or express innovation. my code must include multiple examples of iteration, algorithms, procedure
+- To fulfill all CB requirements my program must include multiple examples of iteration, algorithms, procedure, and functionality in order to solve a problem or express innovation.
+In order to do this I need to rigorously test my code and review my written response myself along with other people to make sure I have met all standards and checked off all requirements of college board.